fastly/WordPress-Plugin/readme.txt

 3. In your Wordpress blog admin panel, Under Fastly->General, enter & save your Fastly API token and Service ID
 4. Verify connection by pressing `TEST CONNECTION` button.
 5. If connection is ok, press `Update VCL` button
-6. That\'s it!
+6. That's it!
 Everything should just work. :metal: If you have any problems, email us.

 Note: you may have to disable other caching plugins like W3TotalCache to avoid getting odd cache behaviour.